 Mouth guard upkeep may not be the first thing on every user’s list of priorities, but after a few weeks of being left in a sweaty sports bag or shoved into a pocket after practice, it will inevitably be time for a spring cleaning...

 Because of the SISU Guard’s unique chemical composition - the one that allows it to flatten and remold to your teeth - there are certain precautions that should be taken when cleaning it.
+Learning how to clean your mouthguard properly will extend its life and maintain the quality of the material.

 Our science team has been working to uncover the do’s and don’ts of SISU cleaning.
 Here is what they found: